MiniXC/typst-projects/thesis/chapters/07_scaling.typ

 In contrast, Denoising Diffusion Probabilistic Models (#abbr.pla[DDPM]) are designed to model the entire data distribution by learning to reverse a stochastic noising process @ho_denoising_2020.
 While this allows them to capture greater variability, their ability to do so faithfully is highly dependent on sufficient training data.
 In low-data scenarios, #abbr.pla[DDPM] may struggle to learn the complete reverse process, potentially leading to noisy or mode-collapsed outputs @lin_common_2024.

 This initial mismatch between the synthetic and real distributions, which varies with data scale and model objective, is not captured by the standard power law.
-Therefore, to accurately model the performance of #abbr.s[ASR] systems trained on synthetic data, a more nuanced framework is required that can account for the quality and coverage of the synthetic data distribution, especially in the critical low-data regime.
+To accurately model the performance of #abbr.s[ASR] systems trained on synthetic data, a more nuanced framework is required that can account for the quality and coverage of the synthetic data distribution, especially in the critical low-data regime.

 === Methodology